4d/docs/docs/Debugging/breakpoints.md

 ### Break List

-The Break list is a page of the Runtime Explorer that lets you manage the breakpoints created in the Debugger Window or in the Method Editor.
+The Break list is a page of the Runtime Explorer that lets you manage the breakpoints created in the Debugger Window or in the Code Editor.
 For more information on the Runtime Explorer, see its dedicated page in [the Design reference manual](https://doc.4d.com/4Dv19/4D/19/Runtime-Explorer.200-5416614.en.html).

 To open the Break list page: